truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 ### Money / Finance (Bitcoin)

 Raw value-storage?
 Bitcoin.
 Stocks/Bonds/"Wall St."?
 Colored Bitcoins.
 And more besides: we have multisig, nLockTime, and sequence numbers, which greatly enhance the user's security and transfer experience.
-When [Andreas Antonopoulos says that currency is just the first app, he means apps involving the Bitcoin protocol](http://www.activistpost.com/2014/01/andreas-antonopoulos-bitcoin-will-cause.html), not new blockchain protocols.
+When [Andreas Antonopoulos says that "currency is just the first app", he means apps involving the Bitcoin protocol](http://www.activistpost.com/2014/01/andreas-antonopoulos-bitcoin-will-cause.html), not new blockchain-apps/protocols.

-Bitcoin is **only** weak on **purposefully storing** value - instead it simply describes where value is currently stored.
+Bitcoin is **only** weak on **purposefully storing** value (it only describes where value is currently stored).
 Those businesses which store customer's Bitcoin (namely exchanges and betting sites) routinely lose or steal those funds.
 Bitcoin is P2P money: it was not designed for *someone else* to control your money.
 It was designed for *you* to control your money.

-### Reputation / Expertise / Branding (Truthcoin's "Votecoins")
+### Status / Reputation / Expertise / Branding (Truthcoin's "Votecoins")

-Purposeful value-storage is what I created Truthcoin to address: it has blockchain rules which store up Bitcoin and conditionally pay it out.
-A prediction marketplace containing a trustless outcome-resolution service (ie, an escrow running entirely on greed and not on second-order abstractions such as 'honesty').
+Purposeful value-storage is what I created Truthcoin to address: it has blockchain rules which store up Bitcoin and conditionally pay it out...a prediction marketplace containing a trustless outcome-resolution service (ie, an escrow running entirely on greed and not on second-order abstractions such as 'honesty').

 To do this, Truthcoin had to add a new *dimension of ownership* to the blockchain: that of 'reputation' (the Votecoins).
 Some individuals may have greater subject-matter expertise than others: *when groups disagree* it is best to weight individual opinions according to their relative expertise.
 We must divide our limited attention span, and consider only the most-relevant knowledge-sources.
 Correspondingly, status is a zero-sum game: if you're on top, [you lose when others do well](http://www.youtube.com/v/NlpxjBgG-7E?start=420&end=500&version=3&autoplay=1), and if you're below, you benefit from the misfortune of others.